preethamam/Point-Cloud-Comparison/README.md

 Notes:

-- You can pass 1–4 folders.
+- You can pass pair folders.
 - Only the **first four** are used.

 ---